 No tower blocks in Preston were found to have ACM cladding.

-In looking at all the data submitted by local authorities following the inspections, including the results of ongoing testing of other forms of cladding, the Government has broadened the scope of information it requires and in 2019 asked local authorities to make further enquiries about buildings in their areas with HPL cladding fitted.
+After examining all the data submitted by local authorities following the inspections, alongside the results of ongoing testing of other forms of cladding, the Government has broadened the scope of information it requires.
+In 2019 it asked local authorities to make further enquiries about buildings in their areas with HPL cladding fitted.

-This resulted in Onward Homes undertaking further investigations into the cladding in place on the above blocks and a review of the fire safety procedures it had in place.
+This resulted in Onward Homes undertaking further investigations into the cladding on the above blocks and a review of the fire safety procedures it had in place.

-That advice, including information on how to raise the alarm has been issued to all tenants and is endorsed by both Lancashire Fire and Rescue Services and Preston City Council.
+That advice, including information on how to raise the alarm, has been issued to all customers and is endorsed by both Lancashire Fire and Rescue Services and Preston City Council.

-Onward Homes have also engaged fire safety wardens who will be patrolling each block 24 hours a day to ensure the alarm is raised very quickly if a fire occurs.
+Onward Homes has also engaged fire safety wardens to patrol each block 24 hours a day to ensure the alarm is raised very quickly if a fire occurs.

-Residents have also been advised of the measures they can take to reduce the risk of a fire and the fire doors to all flats are being checked.
+Residents have also been advised on things they can do to reduce the risk of a fire, and the fire doors to all flats are being checked.

-Finally, Lancashire Fire and Rescue have offered a free fire safety check for all residents.
+Finally, Lancashire Fire and Rescue has offered a free fire safety check for all residents.

-The Council and Lancashire Fire and Rescue will continue to work closely with Onward Homes to identify what improvements may now be needed to the outside of the buildings.
+The work to remove the cladding system is planned to commence in December 2020 and the Council and Lancashire Fire and Rescue continue to work closely with Onward Homes to identify what improvements may now be needed to the buildings.

-Onward Homes are co-operating fully with the Council in this work and will be keeping residents informed via their website.
+Onward Homes is co-operating fully with the Council in this work and will be keeping residents informed via their website.

 In the first instance, all tenants are advised to refer to the information provided by Onward to each flat, setting out both the procedure to be followed in the event of a fire, but also what things tenants need to do themselves to reduce the chance of a fire occurring.